-Green tea has so many benefits for your brain that it truly can be called a brain tonic.
+Green tea has so many benefits for your brain that it truly is one of the best foods for your brain.
 Here are six ways it can help your brain:

 - Green tea contains polyphenols.
 These powerful antioxidants improve mood and protect against Parkinson’s and other brain disorders.